jjune5/Semantic_Watermarking_for_Malicious_Image_Manipulation_Detection/README.md

 # CLIP-VAE & SDA-Net: Distribution-Based Semantic Watermarking

-Code release for the ICML AI4Good 2026 submission *Semantic Watermarking for Malicious Image Manipulation Detection*.
 The framework embeds a recoverable semantic reference into an image as a 100-bit watermark (**CLIP-VAE**) and exposes the direction of any post-hoc manipulation through a lightweight prototype module (**SDA-Net**).